curieo-org/infragrid/environments/dev/s3-backend/README.md

 terraform init -migrate-state
 ```

-Above process will create s3 backend configuration and store its state in terraform
+Note: Above process will create s3 backend configuration and store its state in terraform

 ### --------------------------